userhas404d/terrasnow-enterprise/docs/installation.md

 - A MidServer deployed in the target AWS account that has been associated with the target ServiceNow instance
 - Web console access to Terraform Enterprise

-NOTE: all of these services can be used with TerraSnow Enterprise in their SaaS form(s) with the exception of the ServiceNow MidServer.
+NOTE: All of these services can be used with TerraSnow Enterprise in their SaaS form(s) with the exception of the ServiceNow MidServer.

 ## Setup